twirl/The-API-Book/README.md

 This is the working repository for ‘The API’ book written by Sergey Konstantinov ([email](mailto:twirl-team@yandex.ru), [Linkedin profile](https://linkedin.com/in/twirl)).

-You may find `.html`, `.epub` or `.pdf` version of the book [NB: Warning!
-Work in progress] in the 'docs' folder, or read it online.
+You may find `.html`, `.epub` or `.pdf` version of the book in the `docs` folder, or read it online.
   * In English: [html](https://twirl.github.io/The-API-Book/docs/API.en.html), [epub](https://twirl.github.io/The-API-Book/docs/API.en.epub), [pdf](https://twirl.github.io/The-API-Book/docs/API.en.pdf)
   * In Russian: [html](https://twirl.github.io/The-API-Book/docs/API.ru.html), [epub](https://twirl.github.io/The-API-Book/docs/API.ru.epub), [pdf](https://twirl.github.io/The-API-Book/docs/API.ru.pdf)

+These text are only contain clean-copies.
+Drafts could be found in the `src` folder.
+Complete new chapters will be published on:
+  * my [medium](https://twirl.medium.com/) blog in English;
+  * my [habr](https://habr.com/ru/users/forgotten/posts/) blog in Russian.

+I'd appreciate if you share them on reddit, for I personally can't do that: reddit bans me for ‘self-promotion’.

-The book is distributed under Creative Commons Attribution-NonCommercial 4.0 license, meaning in general that you're totally free to use this book in any manner while complying with two rules:
+The work is distributed under Creative Commons Attribution-NonCommercial 4.0 license, meaning in general that you're totally free to use this book in any manner while complying with two rules:
   * you're not getting commercial profit from the book;
   * you're not forgetting to mention the author.